404andrewtaylor/Windows-Automated-BambuStudio-Slicing-and-Convex-Hull-Baseplate/README_GUI.md

 6. **Slices the baseplate** in Bambu Studio
 7. **Combines the baseplate** with your original model
 8. **Creates the final file** ready for printing

+### Version-Specific Behavior

+**Nov 10 (Simplified) Version:**
+- Automatically processes all STL files in the input folder
+- Automatically deletes .3mf and .gcode.3mf files before and after processing
+- Only keeps final output files (no intermediate files)
+- Output folder always at `{input_folder}\slicer_output`

+**Nov 4 (Advanced) Version:**
+- Can process single files or entire folders
+- User controls output location and file organization
+- Option to keep or discard intermediate files
+- Option to create subfolders for each file

 ## 💡 Tips for Best Results